Bill Murray: 2010–2019

 Since 2010, Murray has continued to appear in Wes Anderson films, including the coming of age comedy Moonrise Kingdom (2012) which also starred Bruce Willis, Edward Norton, Frances McDormand and Tilda Swinton.
 The film premiered at the 65th Cannes Film Festival where it competed for the Palme d'Or.
 The film was a box office and critical success.
 In 2016, the BBC included the film in its list of greatest films of the twenty-first century.
 Murray made a brief comic turn in Anderson's The Grand Budapest Hotel (2014).
 The film competed at the 64th Berlin International Film Festival where it received rapturous reviews.
 The film received 9 Academy Award nominations including Best Picture, ultimately receiving 4, for Costume Design, Production Design, Makeup/Hair and Original Score.
-Murray, along with the cast, won the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture for his ensemble work.
+Murray, along with the cast, won the Actor Award for Outstanding Performance by a Cast in a Motion Picture for his ensemble work.

 Murray, along with Matt Damon, Cate Blanchett, John Goodman, Hugh Bonneville, Jean Dujardin and Bob Balaban, starred in George Clooney's ensemble World War II drama The Monuments Men (2014).
 The film received mixed reviews from critics and was a modest box office success.
 Murray starred in the coming of age film St. Vincent (2014) alongside Melissa McCarthy and Naomi Watts.
 Murray played Vincent, a retired, grumpy, alcoholic Vietnam War veteran, and received a Golden Globe Award nomination for his performance.
 Peter Bradshaw's mixed review praised Murray: "[He] knows how to shine as the bleary, cynical companion to a younger person dragooned by fate into being both his pupil and his accomplice, and who puts Murray back in touch with his own innocence."
 He starred as a music manager in Barry Levinson's comedy film Rock the Kasbah (2015).
 Also that year, he starred in a Sofia Coppola-directed musical holiday special for Netflix called A Very Murray Christmas alongside Amy Poehler, Maya Rudolph, Chris Rock, Michael Cera, Rashida Jones, George Clooney, and Miley Cyrus.
 It was nominated for the Primetime Emmy Award for Outstanding Television Movie.